 It is possible to use a bandwidth of 0 to specify a diagonal matrix (a matrix with no coupling terms.)
 This is sometimes useful for resistance matrices.

-MUST be used between keywords [Begin Cn Section] and [End Cn Section].

-\\\\\ See example "Matrix Example" lower in this document.

-\\\\\ sub-parameter: Sparse\matrix

-Required: No Argument: None Description: A Sparse\matrix is expected to consist mostly of zero-valued entries, except for a few nonzero.
+MUST be used between keywords [Begin Cn Section] and [End Cn Section]. -----See example "Matrix Example" lower in this document. sub-parameter: Sparse matrix Required: No Argument: None Description: A Sparse_matrix is expected to consist mostly of zero-valued entries, except for a few nonzero.
 Unlike the Banded matrix, there is no restriction on where the nonzero entries can occur.
-This feature is useful in certain situations, such as for Pin Grid Arrays (PGAs)sockets.
+This feature is useful in certain situations, such as for Pin Grid Arrays (PGAs) sockets.
 As usual, symmetry can be exploited to reduce the amount of data by eliminating from the matrix any entries below the main diagonal.
 Usage Rules: MUST be used between keywords [Begin Cn Section] and [End Cn Section].

-An N x N Sparse matrix is specified one row at a time, starting with row 1 and continuing down to row N. Each new row is marked with [Row] keyword, as in the other matrix formats.
+An N x N Sparse_matrix is specified one row at a time, starting with row 1 and continuing down to row N. Each new row is marked with [Row] keyword, as in the other matrix formats.
 Data for the entries of a row is given in a slightly different format, however.
 For the entry [I, J] of a row, it is necessary to explicitly list the name of pin J before the value of the entry is given.
 This specification serves to indicate to the parser where the entry is put into the matrix.
 Note that each of the column indices listed for any row must be greater than or equal to the row index, because they always come from the upper half of the matrix.
 When alphanumeric pin names are used, special care must be taken to ensure that the ordering defined in the [Pin Numbers] section is observed.
 With this convention, please note that the N'th row of an N x N matrix has just a single entry (the diagonal entry).
 The proper location is not otherwise obvious because of the lack of restrictions on where nonzero entries can occur.
 Each (Index, Value) pair is listed upon a separate line.
 An example follows.
 Suppose that row 10 has nonzero entries [10,10], [10,11], [10,15], and [10,25].
-The following row data would be provided:

-See example "Matrix Example" lower in this document.
+The following row data would be provided: See example "Matrix Example" lower in this document. sub-parameter: Full_matrix Required: No Argument: None Description: When the Full matrix format is used, the couplings between every Pair of elements is specified explicitly.
+Assume that the Matrix has N rows and N columns.